org-caternberg/custom-sharedlib/README.md

 # Current State and Objectives

-This repo shows approaches for implementing a new Pipeline design The objectives for a new SharedLibrary and Pipeline design are:
+This repo shows samples for reading properties from a yaml properties files The objectives are:

 * Reducing the complexity of Shared Library design and implementation
 * Developers can bring their own steps/or properties with Yaml config